Skip to content

 Useful Resources

-The positive impact of creative and performing arts on health and wellbeing is demonstrated by numerous projects across Glasgow and Scotland.
-These projects bring together professional artists and local community organisations working with a range of media including drawing and painting, digital photography, textiles, video, printmaking, music and drama.
+Creative and performing arts have a proven impact on health and wellbeing.
+NHSGGC’s programmes bring together professional artists and community organisations across diverse media including drawing and painting, printmaking, photography, textiles, video, dance, music and drama.

 Arts in Health